ianlewis/todos/CONTRIBUTING.md

 git add .
 ```

 Commit your code to your branch.
-Make sure to add a
-[DCO](#developer-certificate-of-origin) "sign off" on your commits using the
-`-s` flag.
-Commit messages should follow the [Conventional Commits] format but
+Commit messages should follow the [Conventional
-this isn't required.
+Commits] format but this isn't required.

 ```shell
 git commit -sm "feat: My new feature"